-Debentures
+2016 Debentures

-On December 30, 2016, the Trust issued a \$175,000 principal amount of 4.50% convertible unsecured subordinated debentures ("Convertible Debentures") maturing on December 31, 2021 (the "Maturity Date").
-As at December 31, 2020, Morguard held a total of \$60,000 principal amount of the Convertible Debentures (2019 - \$60,000).
+On December 30, 2016, the Trust issued a \$175,000 principal amount of 4.50% convertible unsecured subordinated debentures ("2016 Debentures") maturing on December 31, 2021 (the "Maturity Date"), of which Morguard held a total of \$60,000 principal amount.

-Interest is payable semi-annually, not in advance, on June 30 and December 31 of each year.
+Interest was payable semi-annually, not in advance, on June 30 and December 31 of each year.

-The Convertible Debentures, with the exception of the value assigned to the holders' conversion option, have been recorded as debt on the balance sheets.
-The following table summarizes the allocation of the principal amount and related issue costs of the Convertible Debentures at the date of original issue.
-The portion of issue costs attributable to the liability of \$4,991 was capitalized and will be amortized over the term to maturity, while the remaining amount of \$139 was charged to equity.
+The 2016 Debentures, with the exception of the value assigned to the holders' conversion option, were recorded as debt on the balance sheets.
+The following table summarizes the allocation of the principal amount and related issue costs of the 2016 Debentures at the date of original issue.